These Stocks are the Biggest Pre-Market Movers on Wednesday

 5 Biggest Movers

-Texas-based battery manufacturer Microvast Holdings, Inc. (MVST) dove 7.68% in pre-market trading at the time of writing.
-The company reported a net loss in fourth-quarter 2021, highlighting elevated operating expenses and a reduction in gross profit, compared with the same quarter last year.
-Meanwhile, for 2022, the company expects revenue to grow 35%-45% on a year-over-year basis.
-For Q1 2022, revenue is forecast to land between $32 million and $34 million, representing a growth of 115%-128%.
+PagSeguro Digital Ltd. (PAGS) had declined 6.1% in the pre-market session at the time of writing.
+The fall in price followed a 5.6% drop on Tuesday.
+There is no company-specific news explaining the downtrend.

-Canadian athletic apparel retailer Lululemon Athletica Inc. (LULU) completes the list.
-It jumped about 7.53% in pre-market trading, at last watch.
-The upward movement followed upbeat fourth-quarter Fiscal 2021 earnings and above-expectation guidance despite its revenue miss.
-Crossing the $6 billion mark in revenues in 2021, Lululemon forecasts EPS of $9.15-$9.35 for Fiscal 2022, versus the consensus estimate of $9.06, while revenue is expected between $7.49 billion and $7.615 billion, above the Street’s estimate of $7.3 billion.
-For Fiscal Q1 2022, the company anticipates EPS in the range of $1.38-$1.43, versus the consensus estimate of $1.29.
-Revenues are projected to land between $1.525 billion and $1.55 billion, higher than analysts’ expectations of $1.41 billion.
+Biopharmaceutical startup Iovance Biotherapeutics, Inc. (IOVA) completes the list.
+It had jumped 5.3% in pre-market trading at the time of writing.
+Investor optimism increased following positive feedback from the U.S. Food and Drug Administration (FDA) on Iovance’s proposed matrix of potency assays for its Biologics License Application (BLA) for lifileucel in metastatic melanoma.

-Continue to watch this space for possible volatility upon the market opens.
-Tomorrow, we’ll have another up-to-date piece on stock Pre-Market Movers…
+Continue to watch this space for possible clues about volatility when the market opens.
+Tomorrow, we’ll provide another up-to-date piece on the biggest Pre-Market Movers…

 Download the TipRanks mobile app now